March 3, 2025

 Some of the best podcast hosting services have tiered plans available—making it easier to start at a lower investment level and upgrade when you're ready.
 This might feel like a high-stakes decision, but if you aren't happy with your hosting site, you can always migrate your podcast to a new provider.

-Podcast hosting FAQs
+Podcast Hosting Platform FAQs

 The cost of podcast hosting largely depends on how many listeners you have and how long your episodes are.
 Services like Spotify and Podbean are free, but for premium features, you could be looking at up to $150 per month.